 To investigate the performance of estimation under different choices of $h_0$, which is the number of lags used in (\ref{eqn:M_def}), we change the underlying generating model of $vec(\bF_t)$ to a VAR(2) process without the lag-1 term, $vec(\bF_t) = \bPhi_F vec(\bF_{t-2}) + \boldsymbol{\epsilon}_t$.
 Here we only consider the strong factor setting with $\delta_1 = \delta_2 = 0$ and use the sample size $T = 2 p_1 p_2$ for each combination of $p_1$ and $p_2$.
-All the other parameters are the same as those in Section \ref{sec:simulation:subsec:orth_cons}.
+All the other parameters are the same as those in the prior simulation.
 Table \ref{table:AR(2)_h0_change} presents the simulation results.
 Since $vec(\bF_t)$, and hence $vec(\bY_t)$, has zero auto-covariance matrix at lag $1$, $\widehat{\bM}$ under $h_0=1$ contains no information on the signal, and, as expected, both the constrained and unconstrained models fail to correctly estimate the number of factors and the loading space.
 On the other hand, both models are able to correctly estimate the number of factors when $h_0 > 1$ with the constrained model faring better.
-The fact that $h_0=2, 3, 4$ give very similar results shows that the choice of $h_0$ does not affect the performance much so long as at least one non-zero auto-covariance matrix is included in the calculation.
-In practice, one can select $h_0$ by examining the sample cross-correlation matrices of $\bY_t$.
+The fact that $h_0=2, 3, 4$ give similar results shows that the choice of $h_0$ is not critical to the performance of the proposed method as long as it is sufficiently large to describe the pattern of the auto-covariance matrices of the data.
+See Condition 2 in Appendix A. In practice, one can select $h_0$ by examining the sample cross-correlation matrices of $\bY_t$.